Aftermath of the January 6 United States Capitol attack: Security concerns over March 4, 2021

+In addition to the Capitol Police advisory, the FBI and Department of Homeland Security issued a joint intelligence bulletin, featuring similar warnings of possible violence on March 4, to state and local law enforcement agencies across the U.S. on the previous day.
+The Associated Press reported that federal agents were monitoring hotel rooms, flight, and rental car reservation increases, as well as bus charters, for that day.
+It also reported a decline in online activity on some social media platforms regarding March 4, similar to another decline of online chatter leading up to the events of January 6.

+Ultimately, March 4 passed without any serious incidents being reported.
+Afterwards, it was reported that the QAnon community had recently become skeptical of the March 4 theory.
+Prominent QAnon influencers did not treat the date with any significance unlike January 6, and some even dissuaded followers from participating in events scheduled on that date and accusing the news coverage about the date of being part of a false flag narrative designed to entrap them.
+Similar rhetoric had been observed prior to the January 6 riot and Biden's inauguration.
+According to Newsweek, some QAnon adherents rescheduled the purported date of Trump's re-inauguration to March 20, based on a misinterpretation of a 2019 act that "extends support provided by the General Services Administration to the president- and vice president-elect for up to 60 days after the inauguration"; it was also the 167th anniversary of the founding of the Republican Party.

 Security was bolstered in Washington, D.C., in preparation for March 4, which QAnon adherents, adopting a false belief from sovereign citizen ideology, believed would be the day Trump was re-inaugurated as president.
 The House prematurely ended its work for the week following an announcement by the Capitol Police of intelligence on a "possible plot" by an identified militia group to breach the Capitol building on that day.
+Ultimately, March 4 passed without any serious incidents being reported.

 Planned U.S. Capitol Police field offices

 Responding to increased threats towards lawmakers and other security measures implemented in the wake of the riot, the United States Capitol Police announced plans to open field offices in the areas of San Francisco, California, and Tampa, Florida, on July 6.
 A police spokesperson also said other regional offices are being expected.

 Concerns over "Justice for J6" rally

 The event passed with minor incidents while remaining a generally peaceful small-scale demonstration.
 Four people were arrested before and after the rally, although D.C. police said they made no arrests related to the rally.
 Earlier in the day, two people were arrested for outstanding firearms violation warrants.
 One man arrested nearby was found to be in possession of a large knife.
 Another arrested 15 minutes after the rally, a US Customs and Border Protection officer, was found to be in possession of a gun but was not prosecuted.